roed314/seminars/Schema.md

 admin                 | boolean     |
 creator               | boolean     | can create seminars which are displayed name                  | text        |
-phd                   | boolean     | (when endorsing, only phds can say others have phds; phds can create institutions) affiliation           | text        |
+affiliation           | text        |
 homepage              | text        |
 created               | timestamptz |